How to pick, store, stew and serve up some surprises

 Watch the forecast.
 If frost is imminent, cover tomatoes with old blankets, sheets or burlap, says Michetti.

 “Never use plastic tarps.
 It just freezes right through.”
-Uncover during the day, of course, so plants can soak up the last of the season’s sunshine.
+Uncover during the day so plants can soak up the last of the season’s sunshine.

 Don’t put off the harvest